rafaelvcaetano/melonDS-android/README.md

 # Performance
 Performance is far from OK, but acceptable on high end devices.
 Right now, this is more of a proof of concept that anything else.
 But at least we now know that it (kinda) works.

+# Integration with third party frontends
+It's possible to launch melonDS from third part frontends.
+For that, you simply need to call the emulation activity with the absolute path to the ROM file.
+The parameters are the following:
+*  Package name: `me.magnum.melonds`
+*  Activity name: `me.magnum.melonds.ui.emulator.EmulatorActivity`
+*  Parameters:
+    * `PATH` - a string with the absolute path to the NDS ROM (ZIP files are not yet supported)

 # Building
 To build the project you will need Android NDK and CMake.